MisterProtocol/RAND-editor/README.md

 surprised it even uses `make`.
 It didn't used to.
 In the old days it was compiled by a shell script.

+### Highlighting

+This version of the editor supports highlighting of text using colors, on terminals which support colored text.
+The default highlighting uses dark text on a light gray background.
+Arbitrary colors may be chosen instead using command-line arguments; see the man page for details.

+To assist in choosing pleasing colors, a directory `t_xcolor` is included with programs to display possible color combinations.
+N.B.: These programs have not been extensively tested on a variety of systems; some work may be needed to compile them.

 ### What to Do First

 Read the `README` file.
 Read the top level `Makefile`, and `e19/Makefile`.